Mechanism of Action

 When treatment was withdrawn, hunger scores generally worsened and then improved when IMCIVREE was reinitiated4

-Adverse reactions occurring in ≥23% of patients treated with IMCIVREE in open-label clinical studies over 1 year4
+Adverse reactions occurring in ≥23% of patients treated with IMCIVREE in open-label clinical studies of 1-year duration4

-- Perform a full body skin examination prior to initiation and periodically during treatment to monitor pre-existing and new skin pigmentary lesions
+- Perform a full body skin examination prior to initiation and periodically during treatment to monitor pre-existing and new skin pigmentary lesions4

 An extension study evaluating long-term outcomes for